Temple Emanu-El High Holydays 5780

 Wednesday, October 9 @ 10:00 AM

-Following services on the second day of Rosh Hashanah join us as we symbolically cast away our sins to start the year fresh.
+Following services on the second day of Rosh Hashanah, join us as we symbolically cast away our sins to start the year fresh.
 This ritual is fun and meaningful for all ages, all you need are a few pieces of bread!
-Led by Rabbi Prosnit and members of TEWTY – our high school youth group.
+Led by our clergy and members of TEWTY – our high school youth group.
+Tickets are not required.

 Location: Mindowaskin Park, Westfield (weather permitting)

 Frequently Asked Questions

 Please scroll up to find a calendar of all services including all dates, times and locations.

 To learn more about our services for children, teens, and families, please see our Meaningful Guide to High Holydays Worship Experiences.